 Entries will be judged on how well the design meets the brief, as set out above.
 In particular, the jury will consider these key criteria:

-- Innovation.
+- Creativity.
 How original is the design?
 Does it incorporate OLED technology in a new and creative way?

 - Aesthetics.
 How attractive is the design?
 Is the product desirable?

 - Functionality.
 How useful is the design?
-Does it solve a problem or enhance a user's lifestyle?
+How does it enhance the user's changing lifestyle?

 - Feasibility.
 How practical is the design?
 Can it be manufactured using current OLED technology?